Ankaforce 3 min read

-Budgeting a commercial gym buildout from scratch — what the free weights, plates, bars, and racks actually cost in 2026, plus how direct-from-factory vs wholesale changes the math.
+Budgeting a commercial gym buildout from scratch — the decisions that actually move the total, and how direct-from-factory vs regional wholesale vs premium Western brand shapes the trade-off.

 What "equipping" a commercial gym means